Preferential attachment with location-based choice: Degree distribution in the noncondensation phase: Model description and main result

-At time $n+1$, a new vertex $v_{n+1}$ arrives that joins along with its own location $x_{n+1}$, again drawn independently and uniformly at random from $[0,1]$.
-Given $G_n$, we form the graph $G_{n+1}$ by connecting the new vertex $v_{n+1}$ by a single edge to one vertex in $G_n$.
-Note that this maintains the tree structure.
-The connection mechanism is as follows: First, with replacement we sample $r$ candidate vertices from $G_n$ due to a preferential attachment mechanism, i.e.\ proportional to the vertices' degrees biased by a fixed constant.
-Second, $v_{n+1}$ chooses one vertex for connection out of the sample according to $\Xi$.
-More precisely, fix $\alpha\in(-1,\infty)$ and denote by $\deg_{G_n}(v_j)$ the degree of vertex $v_j$ in $G_n$.
-Now, select a sample of $r$ candidate vertices from $G_n$ with replacement by way of
+At time $n+1$, a new vertex $v_{n+1}$ assigned its own location $x_{n+1}$, again drawn independently and uniformly at random from $(0,1)$ is added to the graph.
+Given $G_n$ and the locations of all its vertices, we form the graph $G_{n+1}$ by connecting the new vertex $v_{n+1}$ by a single edge to a vertex in $G_n$.
+Note that this maintains the tree structure of the graph.
+The connection mechanism is as follows: First, we sample $r$ candidate vertices with replacement from $G_n$ according to preferential attachment, i.e.\ proportional to the vertices' degrees plus a fixed constant $\alpha$.
+Second, $v_{n+1}$ chooses one vertex for connection out of the sample according to $\Xi$ applied to the ranks of the locations.
+More precisely, fix $\alpha\in(-1,\infty)$ and denote $\deg_{G_n}(v_j)$ as the degree of vertex $v_j$ in $G_n$.
+We first select a sample of $r$ candidate vertices from $G_n$ with replacement so that independently for each of the $r$ candidates

 Here, due to the tree structure, the denominator equals the total degree weight of $G_n$, that is the sum over each vertices' degree plus $\alpha$.
-We next order the $r$ candidates according to their location.
-That is, we obtain a sample of vertices $\{v^{(n+1)}_1,\dots, v^{(n+1)}_r\}$ and associated locations $\{x^{(n+1)}_1,\dots,v^{(n+1)}_r\}$ such that the locations satisfy $x^{(n+1)}_1\leq\dots\leq x^{(n+1)}_r$.
-An important observation is that equality for the locations can almost surely only happen if a vertex has been chosen multiple times.
-Thus, the ordered sample is unique.
-Finally, with respect to $\Xi$ one vertex out of $\{v^{(n+1)}_1,\dots,v^{(n+1)}_r\}$ is chosen for connection.
-In other words, the probability that vertex $v^{(n+1)}_j$ is chosen for connection is given by $\Xi_j$.
+We next order the $r$ sampled vertices according to their location.
+That is, we obtain a sample of vertices $\big(v^{(n+1)}_1,\dots, v^{(n+1)}_r\big)$ and associated locations $\big(x^{(n+1)}_1,\dots,x^{(n+1)}_r\big)$ such that the locations satisfy $x^{(n+1)}_1\leq\dots\leq x^{(n+1)}_r$.
+An important observation is that equality for the locations happens almost surely only if a vertex has been sampled multiple times.
+Thus, the ordered sample is uniquely determined.
+Finally, according to $\Xi$ one vertex out of $\big(v^{(n+1)}_1,\dots,v^{(n+1)}_r\big)$ is chosen for connection.
+That is, the probability that vertex $v^{(n+1)}_j$ is chosen for connection is given by $\Xi_j$.